-Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility for their own learning.
+Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility from their own learning.
 Their personal experience and thoughts will provide much of the material for discussion.
-Therefore, it is expected that students are prepared for classes by having completed the requiring readings, assignments and other assigned work.
+Therefore, it is expected that students are prepared for classes by having completed the required readings, assignments, and other assigned work.
 Emphasis will be placed on learning by doing, and on personal reflection on individual experiences.